-Optionally a mechanism called "OP DAP" enables the applet provider to check that his applet has been correctly loaded independently of the Issuer.
+Optionally a mechanism called "GP DAP" enables the applet provider to check that his applet has been correctly loaded independently of the Issuer.
 The DAP verification consists of a series of DES MAC verification, ended by a TDES MAC verification.
-All the DES and TDES MAC operations use the "OP DAP" TDES key, loaded in the G&D Security Domain.
+All the DES and TDES MAC operations use the"GP DAP" TDES key, loaded in the G&D Security Domain.
+DAP verification using this method cannot be used in FIPS mode.
+However, DAP verification can also be performed with an RSA key.
+Only DAP verification using RSA keys are allowed in the Approved mode of operation.